COVID-19 pandemic in Bulgaria: Grants for small and micro-enterprises

-Small and micro-enterprises are eligible for state grants between 3,000 and 10,000 BGN, provided they have reported at least 20% drop in monthly revenue compared to the same month in 2019.
+Small and micro-enterprises are eligible for state grants between 3,000 and 10,000 BGN, calculated as 10% of the applicant's 2019 revenue, provided they have reported at least 20% drop in monthly revenue compared to the same month in 2019.
+The grants, administered through the Operational Programme "Innovation and Competitiveness" 2014–2020, were open to applicants registered before 1 January 2019 with at least 30,000 BGN in 2019 revenue and no outstanding tax or municipal arrears; the application window ran from 11 to 30 May 2020 on a first-come, first-served basis.

 Moratorium on loan repayments

 The board of directors of the Bulgarian National Bank established a private moratorium on loans repayments, as presented by The Association of Banks in Bulgaria, which allows for payments deferral of up to six months.
+The relief covered obligations to banks and their leasing subsidiaries, excluded so-called fast loans from non-bank lenders, left interest rates unchanged, and could be applied for until 22 June 2020.

 Impact

-Bulgaria recorded 31,643 newly registered unemployed for the period between 13 March to 1 April.
+Bulgaria recorded 31,643 newly registered unemployed from 13 March to 1 April.
 From these, 17,793 claimants stated that job losses were a direct consequence of the pandemic, and 12,661 registered in the week 23–27 March alone, compared to 4,561 for the same period in 2019.
 The number of unemployed continued to rise throughout April.
 According to a statistic released by the Agency of Employment, as of 28 April 2020, there were 291,426 registered unemployed, a rise of 90,405 since the introduction of the national emergency.
 A survey conducted by the Bulgarian Industrial Association showed that initially only 8% of the companies were willing to use the government stimulus package, which quickly became colloquially known as 'the 60/40 measure'.
 The proposal envisions the government paying 60% of the impacted businesses' employee wages for up to three months, as long as the companies refrain from lay-offs.

 Views of the general public

-A Gallup opinion poll from April 2020 revealed that 77% of the citizens expressed support for the lockdown-related pandemic control measures taken by the authorities in the country. А "Trend" survey between 1 and 5 April 2020 saw 35% demand stronger measures against COVID-19, 39% rating the government policies as sufficiently strict and 23% expressing the opinion that the pandemic controls need to be relaxed. А nation-wide opinion sampling of 1151 adult Bulgarian citizens conducted by the Bulgarian Academy of Sciences, the University of National and World Economy, Bulgarian Sociological Association and the Union of Economists of Bulgaria in mid 2021 showed that the support for a "stay-at-home" order was 60%, with 75% approving of mask mandates and 74% agreeing with bans on public gatherings.
+A Gallup opinion poll from April 2020 revealed that 77% of the citizens expressed support for the lockdown-related pandemic control measures taken by the authorities in the country.
+A "Trend" survey between 1 and 5 April 2020 saw 35% demand stronger measures against COVID-19, 39% rating the government policies as sufficiently strict and 23% expressing the opinion that the pandemic controls need to be relaxed.
+A nation-wide opinion sampling of 1,151 adult Bulgarian citizens conducted by the Bulgarian Academy of Sciences, the University of National and World Economy, Bulgarian Sociological Association and the Union of Economists of Bulgaria in mid-2021 showed that the support for a "stay-at-home" order was 60%, with 75% approving of mask mandates and 74% agreeing with bans on public gatherings.
 According to a Eurobarometer poll conducted between March and April 2021 82% of Bulgarians expressed a wish that the European Union acquires enhanced prerogatives in handling crises such as the COVID-19 pandemic.